Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: Introduction

-\begin{itemize} \item The design, implementation, and verification of a BCFL reference architecture in the Ethereum development environment. \item A comprehensive analysis and definition of smart contract functions, stakeholder roles (e.g., job creators, evaluators, and trainers), and the use of interplanetary file system (IPFS) for sharing learning models among federated learning participants. \item An extension structure for applying cross-device and cross-silo federated learning scenarios. \item A proposed method for ID access and management for federated learning participants through integration with a DID access system. \item A review of operating costs through a comparison of deployment costs in the Ethereum test network and the local simulation network of BCFL. \end{itemize}
+\begin{itemize} \item Designing a BCFL reference architecture and implementing and verifying it in a practical Ethereum development environment,\footnote{Our decision to use Ethereum stems primarily from its extensive developer community and comprehensive library, which facilitates the most universal construction of decentralized applications (DApps) in the Web3 environment.
+Additionally, the widespread adoption of the Ethereum virtual machine (EVM) across many blockchain networks makes it easier to deploy smart contracts written in Solidity on various chains.
+This compatibility and ease of application greatly influenced our choice.} \item Defining and conducting a comprehensive analysis of smart contract functions, stakeholder roles (e.g., job creators, evaluators, and trainers), and the use of interplanetary file system (IPFS) for sharing learning models among federated learning participants, \item Proposing an extension architecture to support cross-device and cross-silo federated learning scenarios, \item Developing a method for ID access and management for federated learning participants through integration with a DID access system, and \item Reviewing operating costs through a comparison of deployment costs in the Ethereum test network and the local simulation network of BCFL. \end{itemize}

 The rest of the paper is organized as follows.
-Section 2 provides an examination of the key terms that are prominently used throughout this paper.
-In Section 3, we present a detailed explanation of our proposed approach, including the overall workflow and the roles of each component.
-Section 4 showcases the simulation results conducted in a real-world environment.
-Finally, Section 5 concludes the paper.
+Section \ref{sec:headings} provides an examination of the key terms and introduces some related works.
+In Section \ref{sec:BCFL}, we present a detailed explanation of our proposed approach, including the overall workflow and the roles of each component.
+Section \ref{sec:experiments} showcases the experimental results conducted in a real-world environment.
+Finally, Section \ref{sec:conclusion} concludes the paper.